Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment: Model

-Let us denote by $X_t$ the position of the particle at time $t$.
-In the overdamped regime, the evolution of $X_t$ is governed by
+Let $X_t$ be the position of the particle at time $t$.
+In the overdamped regime, its evolution is governed by

-where $\lambda$ has the dimension of a velocity, $F$ is a fluctuating potential, and $v$ is a constant drift; see Fig.~\ref{fig: evolution of the walker}.
-We assume $X_0 = 0$.
-The potential $F$ evolves in time according to an Edwards-Wilkinson type dynamics \cite{edwards_wilkinson_1982}
+where $\lambda$ is the mobility of the advected particle, $V$ is the fluctuating potential, and $F$ is an external constant force.
+See Fig.~\ref{fig: evolution of the walker}.
+In our context, the potential $V$ may conveniently be though of as a height function and measured in units of length.
+It evolves in time according to an Edwards-Wilkinson type dynamics \cite{edwards_wilkinson_1982}